Phy3hogga/Waitbar/README.md

 end
 ```

-Normalised_Array.m only serves the purpose of scaling the inputs if required.
+Normalised_Array.m only serves the purpose of scaling the progressbar values to ensure the input values are within a valid range (0-1).

-Each individual bar has a Progress, Title and Colour associated with it where X denotes the individual bar.
+Each individual bar has a Progress, Title and Colour associated with it, where x denotes each individual bar.

 Progress(x).Progress relates to the display of each individual progress bar.
 Progress values should be within the interval 0 (empty) to 1 (full).
 Progress(x).Title relates to the text associated with each individual progress bar.